 THIS ARTICLE MAY HELP YOU MAKE YOUR DECISION

-ingrained in these people.
+be ingrained in these people.
 Most calls for pet dogs have people wanting a 'sweet

 girl.'
 They don't think females display alpha behaviors like 'marking' and/or 'humping.'

 They believe that they are more docile and attentive and do not participate in fighting

 over dominance.
-Well folks, this is not true and they don't call them a 'bitch' for nothing!
+Well folks, this is not true and they don't call them a 'bitch' for

-compete to maintain and/or alter that order.
+who compete to maintain and/or alter that order.
 The females are, as a result, more

 independent, stubborn, and territorial than their male counterparts.
 The females are

-much more intent upon exercising their dominance by participating in alpha behaviors such as 'humping.'
+much more intent upon exercising their dominance by participating in alpha behaviors

+pout.
 The females have to be QUEEN or BOSS.
-If they don’t like something, they will let everyone
+If they don’t like something, they will let

 "Most fights will usually break out between two females.
 Males, on the other hand, are

-very attached to their people.
-They also tend to be more steadfast, reliable, and less moody.
+They are very attached to their people.
+They also tend to be more steadfast, reliable,